aoloe/python-tutorial-qt/README.md

 [![](images/alert-quit.png)](images/alter-quit.webm)

 There is one step, that Qt Designer does not implement.
-You have to open with a text editor the `alert-quit.ui` file you have created and modify its fourth line from
+You have to open the `alert-quit.ui` file with a text editor and modify its fourth line from

 ```xml
  <widget class="QDialog" name="AlertDialog">